 -Rumi The Essential Rumi, Colman Barks

-When my children are suffering I get a stabbing pain deep within in my lower torso.
-I've never said that out loud.
-To my husband, to my children, to girlfriends in a drunken giggle.
-I'm getting old now and I don't care that I say it.
-Maybe other women experience this.
-And why not?
+When my children are suffering I get a stabbing pain deep within the core muscles of my lower torso.
+Why not?
 Protection of the young links irrevocably to the womb.

-But here is Jesus, hounded by the thirsty crowds, looking upon them as sheep without a shepherd.
-And he had compassion on them.
+Here is Jesus, hounded by the thirsty crowds.
+He looks upon them as sheep without a shepherd, sheep with no tending to them, no sense of orientation or protection.
+Had he ever felt like a sheep without a shepherd?
+Probably.
+So he had compassion on them.
 He understood them.
 He felt pity, empathy, and love for them at the core, the heart, the womb of his being.